What is OBJ?

 What does obj mean in texting?

+It’s really easy to understand what does OBJ mean in texting when you get an example.
 When you see OBJ in a box when texting, this just means that you received some special character, object or emoji that your device can’t read.
 This is a standard Unicode placeholder that users will see on their screen when their device can’t read some object.
 An object is actually anything that you can see in your texting apps.

 Why do you see OBJ on Facebook?